E-2 Basics for UK Nationals

 You are able to bring your spouse and children under the age of 21 to the United States as E-2 derivate visa holders.

 Unlike the principal E-2 visa holder the holder of an E-2 derivative visa can obtain general work authorization and work for any business or engage in a course of studies.
-This often necessitates careful planning when deciding which member of a married couple is to be the primary E-2 visa applicant.How Long Can I hold an E-2 Visa for?
+This often necessitates careful planning when deciding which member of a married couple is to be the primary E-2 visa applicant.

-While other firms report lower approval periods to date all of our firm’s U.K. E-2 visa applicants except one have received an initial E-2 visa term of five (5) years, the one and only exception being a case filed for a very small business in a US consulate in Australia where an E-2 visa was issued to a U.K. National for an initial term of two (2) years.Are there any special conditions on UK E-2 visa applicant?
+While other firms report lower approval periods to date all of our firm’s U.K. E-2 visa applicants except one have received an initial E-2 visa term of five (5) years.
+The one and only exception was a case filed for a very small business in a US Consulate in Australia where an E-2 visa was issued to a U.K. National for an initial term of two (2) years.

 The terms and conditions under which the national of any country can obtain an E-2 visa are dictated by the terms of a treaty between the country in question and the United States.

-While our firm has applied for E-2 for UK Nationals who are resident around-the-world the strict terms of the U.K./U.S. treaty do not permit the issuance of an E-2 visa for persons resident outside the United Kingdom.
+While our firm has applied for E-2 visas for UK Nationals who are resident around-the-world the strict terms of the U.K./U.S. treaty do not permit the issuance of an E-2 visa for persons resident outside the United Kingdom.
 In our experience U.S. consulates seem to have interpreted this provision as requiring prior residency in the United Kingdom coupled with an intention to return to that home in the UK and the legal right to reside in the United Kingdom.
-British Citizens overseas and other persons holding UK Passports that do not have the right of residency in the United Kingdom are clearly not eligible for E-2 visas.Can I apply for an E-2 Visa from Within the United States?
+British Citizens overseas and other persons holding UK Passports that do not have the right of residency in the United Kingdom are clearly not eligible for E-2 visas.

 It is possible to “change status” from another visa status to E-2 “status” from within the United States.
 For example, an applicant who enters the United States on a B-1 visa to investigate setting-up a business might later be able to “change status” to E-2 status and lawfully operate a business that has been formed.